Canon 1100D vs Canon RP

 - More modern: Reflects 8 years of technical progress since the 1100D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP is the clear winner of the contest (25 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Canon RP is the clear winner of the contest (26 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1100D or the Canon RP.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.